Cyber Resilience Means Getting Back to the Basics

 Software engineering and software development play key roles in cyber resiliency.
 In fact, they’re the first line of defense against cyberattacks.
 Software systems and applications must be designed and developed to anticipate, withstand, recover, and adapt to whatever adversity arises in the cyber domain.
 Doing so requires adopting design and development practices like software minimalism to shrink the attack surfaces.

 It’s not that we have to dig deeper within ourselves to create solutions.
 Instead, we have to get back to the basics.
-That means codify sound practices like software minimalism into modern software development to make software systems and applications more resilient—more able to withstand and quickly recover from whatever adversity is thrown at it.
+That means codify sound practices like software minimalism into modern software development to make software systems and applications more resilient—more able to withstand and quickly recover from whatever adversity is thrown at them.